decred/dcrdocs/docs/mining/overview.md

 ##### ![](../img/dcr-icons/Solo.svg){ .dcr-icon } Solo Mining

-:fontawesome-solid-exclamation-triangle: **Solo mining is not recommended and is not covered by this documentation!** The Decred network regularly sees a network hash rate of up to 422Ph/s.
+**Solo mining is not recommended and is not covered by this documentation!** The Decred network regularly sees a network hash rate of up to 422Ph/s.
 Solo mining is generally only done by advanced individuals or organized groups with a large cluster of GPUs so it is not addressed here.

 #### Pool Mining